 So when you are planning a wild camping trip, you need to be sure that there aren’t any necessities left at home.
 Even more crucial when you are camping alone.
 Of course, everything doesn’t need to be perfect, but you are going to miss some essentials for wild camping when these are sitting safely at home.

-What to include at a wild camping essentials kit?
+What to include in a wild camping essentials kit?